Press Release Commercial Robbery 5412 W Market Street

 Commercial Robbery

-GREENSBORO, NC (April 17, 2017) – On 4.17.2017 at 1:43 a.m. – Police responded to the Great Stops on 5412 W. Market Street in reference to a robbery from business.
-A man entered the business and threatened that he had a gun before taking an undisclosed amount of cash before leaving on foot.
-No injuries were reported.
+GREENSBORO, NC (May 27, 2021) – On 5.27.2021 at 3:43 a.m. police responded to the Great Stops on 5412 W. Market Street reference a robbery of business.
+Two men entered the business and took an undisclosed amount of cash at gunpoint before leaving by unknown means.

-The suspect was described as a black-male wearing all black color clothing.
+The first suspect was described as a black-male, 5’06, slim build wearing black mask, black hoodie and black jeans.
+Same was armed with a handgun.
+The second suspect was described as a black-male, wearing a black mask, white jacket with designs and blue jeans.
+There is no additional information at this time.
+The investigation is ongoing.

+Anyone with information about this incident is asked to contact Greensboro/Guilford Crime Stoppers at 336-373-1000.
+Citizens can also download the mobile P3tips app for Apple<apps.apple.com/us/app/p3-tips/id997141662> or Android<play.google.com/store/apps/details?id=com.p3tips.mob&hl=en> phones to submit a mobile tip, or go to P3tips.org to submit a web tip.
+All tips to Crime Stoppers are completely anonymous.

 =======================================================